NetherGamesMC/support/docs/scamming-in-factions-and-skyblock.md

-# Scamming in Factions & Skyblcok
+# Scamming in Factions & Skyblock

 Scamming isn't punishable in Faction and Skyblock.
 Therefore, we cannot compensate you if you lose items due to a scammer.
 You need to be careful when purchasing or trading items with someone as there can be a high likely-hood of getting scammed from other players.